vushu/bismuth_cpp/README.md

 ```

 ## Some words
-This is still a work in progress and a learning progress for me creating this library :)
+This is still a work in progress and a learning experience for me :)